solliancenet/conference-ai-workshop/guide.md

 While simple in approach, the illustrates a very powerful capability of LLM's that is few shot learning- they are able to learn new knowledge from text examples provided them.
 The key nuance here is that the underlying deep learning based model is not trained or fine tuned to give it this new knowledge, which enables the model to learn more quickly since training a model takes hours to days.

-## Experimenting with a Data Analytics agent
+## 4. Experiment with a Data Analytics agent

 During this workshop, you will be modifying an anomaly agent to answer questions about rum product data stored in a SQL database.
 Each attendee has a private instance of the anomaly agent associated with their assigned account.
 You can only edit the metadata for your agent so you don't mess with anyone else's progress :)